Step-by-Step Guide to Creating a Barcode Reader App for Salesforce AppExchange

 Salesforce security token

-CLI
+Salesforce CLI

 sfdx command

-Visual Studio Code Extension
+Visual Studio Code Extensions

 Salesforce Visual Studio Code extension

-Building a Salesforce App
+Building Your Salesforce App

-In Visual Studio Code, press Ctrl+Shift+P and type in “sfdx: create project” to create a new project named BarcodeReader:
+In Visual Studio Code, press Ctrl+Shift+P and type “sfdx: create project” to create a new project named BarcodeReader:

 Salesforce create project